limited-effort/snfoil-context/README.md

 ![build](https://github.com/limited-effort/snfoil-context/actions/workflows/main.yml/badge.svg) [![maintainability](https://api.codeclimate.com/v1/badges/6a7a2f643707c17cb879/maintainability)](https://codeclimate.com/github/limited-effort/snfoil-context/maintainability)

-SnFoil Contexts are a simple way to insure a workflow pipeline can be easily established end extended.
-It helps by creating workflow, allowing additional in steps at specific intervals, and reacting to a success or failure, you should find your code being more maintainable and testable.
+SnFoil Contexts are a simple way to ensure a workflow pipeline can be easily established end extended.
+It helps by creating a workflow, allowing additional steps at specific intervals, and reacting to success or failure, you should find your code being more maintainable and testable.

 ## Installation